DrWeltschmerz/users-core/README.md

 ## Structure

 - `service.go` — Core service logic for users and roles
-- `repository.go` — Repository interfaces for users and roles (to be implemented elsewhere)
-- `hasher.go` — Password hasher interface (to be implemented elsewhere)
 - `user.go` — User domain model
 - `role.go` — Role domain model and constants
 - `DTO.go` — Data transfer objects for user input
 - `service_test.go` — Unit tests with mocks for all service logic

+> **Note:** Repository and hasher interfaces are expected to be implemented in your own adapters.

 ---